Sam-Metz/Coursera_Case_Study/README.md

 * How much sleep do the users get per night?
 ### Phase Two: Prepare
 * Is the data reliable?
     * For purposes of this case study, I will use this data set.
-However, it is important to note the we are trying to make a claim about fitbit users.
+However, it is important to note the we are trying to make a claim about Fitbit users.
 Therefore, our population would be 38.5 million people.
 If we wanted to make claims about this population with 95% certainty, we would need a sample size of at leat 385 participants.
 If this were a real life scenario, I would recommend that we find a more representative data set.
     * Further, the source of this data is Amazon Mechanical Turk.
 Therefore, this dataset is not random and it was not vetted for bias.
 * Is the data the original set?
     * Yes